The Britax B-Ready has been discontinued and replaced by the Britax B-Ready G3.

 The leg rest on the front seat is padded and adjustable.
 The front seat also has a footrest, but the back seat has neither a footrest nor a leg rest.
 Also, when the back seat reclines the lack of leg and footrest makes it look like baby's legs would be hanging uncomfortably.
 It might have been a better design if the recline moved only the seat back instead of rotating the entire seat back.

 Both seats on the B-Ready have a one-handed recline feature with four positions.
 The pull handle style of recline is easy to operate compared to much of the competition.
 The main seat reclines further than the second seat, but not enough to cause interference with the lower passenger.
 The main seat reclines facing either direction.

 The photos above show the B-Ready with the seats upright and canopies closed (left) and the seats fully reclined and the canopies completely open (right).

 The B-Ready comes standard with integrated adapters for attaching two Britax Click & Go infant car seats.
-The car seat attaches in the same location as the standard seats and the process it quick and relatively painless.
+The car seat attaches to the same location as the standard seats and the process is quick and relatively painless.

 B-Ready Second Seat